ElFalch/lund-farm/README.md

 ### HTML Validation

-The HTML for each page was validated used the [W3C Markup Validator](https://validator.w3.org/)
+The HTML for each page was validated used the [W3C Markup Validator](https://validator.w3.org/).
+No errors or warnings were found for any of the pages.

 | Page          | Result                                                                                                                                                |
 | ------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|